boopathirbk/wp-bulk-pages-generator/readme.md

-# WP Bulk Pages Generator 🚀
+# WP Bulk Content Creator 🚀
+## Powerful Page & Post Batch Generator for WordPress

 **WP Bulk Pages Generator** is a professional-grade, high-performance WordPress plugin designed to streamline the creation of multiple pages, posts, or custom post types in seconds.
-Built with a modern **Geist-inspired** aesthetic and a focus on security and efficiency, it’s the ultimate tool for developers and site owners building large-scale content structures.
+Built with a modern **Geist-inspired** aesthetic and a focus on security and efficiency, it’s the ultimate tool for developers, SEO specialists, and site owners building large-scale content structures.

+[Bulk WordPress Creator] [Batch Page Generator] [WP Content Automator] [Gutenberg Batch Tool]

 ---

 ## ✨ Key Features

 - **Multi Post-Type Support**: Effortlessly generate Posts, Pages, or any public Custom Post Type (CPTs) dynamically detected from your site.
-- **Hierarchical Content Creation**: Full support for parent-child relationships with a dynamic, context-aware dropdown.
+- **Hierarchical Content Creation**: Full support for parent-child relationships with a dynamic, context-aware dropdown showing site depth.
 - **Modern "Geist" UI**: A premium, minimalist admin interface that feels like a native part of the future WordPress dashboard.
 - **Bulk Actions & Smart Selection**: Select multiple rows, delete in bulk, or use the "Select All" feature for rapid editing.
 - **Interactive Tooltips & User Guide**: Built-in contextual awareness for every field, plus a comprehensive guide with block markup examples.